 Deployment at VIP #

-WordPress 5.0 will deploy on VIP just as all releases do, with some advanced notice and test plan recommendations you’ll find in the Lobby.
-We are using a custom plugin called Ramp to allow for gradual and controlled exposure of the new editor to posts and pages.
-All VIP-hosted sites on Go now have the Ramp plugin enabled with Gutenberg set to OFF to start.
+WordPress 5.0 deployed on VIP the week of December 10th.
+Deployment details are available in the Lobby.
+We are using a custom plugin called Gutenberg Ramp to allow for gradual and controlled exposure of the new editor to posts and pages.
+All VIP-hosted sites on Go now have the Gutenberg Ramp plugin enabled with Gutenberg set to OFF to start.
 Use the instructions on this page to enable Gutenberg selectively.
 This will preserve the legacy editing experience and allow you to transition with a high level of control.

 Frequently Asked Questions #